NOTICE: Harsh language ahead!

 Yukari giggles and coos, flies away from the bullets, and swings her fans around herself, while black gaps open up around her and absorb those overpowered bullets.

-The moment those gaps close, the reporter starts stomping the ground while grumbling loudly and incoherently, not taking notice of the several white gaps opening around her.
+The moment those gaps close up the reporter starts stomping the ground while grumbling loudly and incoherently, not taking notice of the several white gaps opening around her.

 The mind-reader tackles her friend the moment ten white bullet streams fly out of each of those gaps, and pulls her partner along while shouting "we have to work together!
 You distract her, and I'll shoot, deal?"